Skip to main page content

 Viaduct design

-Set low in the landscape, three concrete spans will carry the railway 62.5m across the canal, towpath and a country lane near the village of Wormleighton close to the border between Warwickshire and West Northants.
+Set low in the landscape three concrete spans will carry the railway 62.5 metres across the canal, towpath, and a country lane near the village of Wormleighton close to the border between Warwickshire and West Northants.

-Local ironstone will be used to face the piers and abutments that face onto the towpath and passing canal boats.
-Tough and hardwearing, the warm-brown stone been a feature of local buildings for hundreds of years and gets its name from the small quantities of iron ore contained within it.
+Following engagement with the local community, local ironstone will be used on the piers and abutments that face onto the towpath and passing canal boats.
+Tough and hardwearing, the warm-brown stone has been a feature of local buildings for hundreds of years and gets its name from the small quantities of iron ore contained within it.

 View or download our Oxford Canal Viaduct design information boards.